akintunero/olumayowa.dev/README.md

   <br>
 <p>
-I am available and open to collaborating on DevOps Projects and roles but Onsite and remote and I can be reached via <a href="akintunero101@gmail.com">akintunero101@gmail.com</a><br></p>
+I am available and open to collaborating on DevOps Projects and roles botj On-site and remote and I can be reached via <a href="akintunero101@gmail.com">akintunero101@gmail.com</a><br></p>

   <p>
   </br>